The Fair Credit Reporting Act and the Rights of Consumers

 The Fair Credit Reporting Act or FCRA is a federal law that was enacted to ensure the accuracy, fairness, and privacy of the consumer information that is contained within the files of consumer reporting agencies.
-The law provides regulation concerning the ways in which credit agencies are permitted to collect, access, use and share the information that is collected in consumer data reports.
+The law provides regulations concerning the ways in which credit agencies are permitted to collect, access, use, and share the information that is collected in consumer data reports.
 Passed in 1970, the FCRA was designed to help consumers understand the specific actions they can take in relation to the accuracy of the information on their credit reports.
-As a consumer’s credit score can have long standing effects and implications in regards to their purchasing ability and financial status, such legislation is extremely important.
+As a consumer’s credit score can have long-standing effects and implications in regards to their purchasing ability and financial status, such legislation is extremely important.

 Aside from information that is collected from the three major credit bureaus, Equifax, Transunion, and Experian, consumer credit is collected in a myriad of other ways as well.
-Whenever a consumer applies for a credit card, a student loan, or apartment, some form of credit check is conducted.
+Whenever a consumer applies for a credit card, a student loan, or an apartment, some form of credit check is conducted.
 In addition to this, some states even go so far as to employ credit checks in relation to prospective employees, while credit checks can also be employed when a consumer is applying for a new insurance policy.
 As such, it is imperative that the information that is contained within a consumer’s credit report is both precise and accurate at all times.

 How does the FCRA protect consumers?

 The FCRA protects consumers by regulating how information in a credit report can be accessed and ultimately used.
 The FCRA affords consumers the following rights: